Question 1

 Question 4

 The first crusade was initiated in 1096 to 1099 by the Pope Urban II.
-The crusade aimed to create a common enemy for the Europe nobles and the Christian rulers.
+The crusade aimed to create a common enemy for the European nobles and the Christian rulers.
 The common enemy (Muslims) was the rulers of the Holy Land.
-Europe was more affected by the crusade than any country (McGonigle, T. C., & Quigley, J. F, 1988).
-The demand of the Asian products among the Europeans increases as a result of the Crusade.
+Europe was more affected by the crusade than any other country (McGonigle, T. C., & Quigley, J. F, 1988).
+The demand for Asian products among the Europeans increases as a result of the Crusade.
 Egypt and the Syria sultan called Saladin emerged due to the Crusade hero.
 The Christian was freed in Jerusalem in 1187.
-The psychological impacts are the major effect of the Crusade to the Islamic world.
+The psychological impacts are the major effect of the Crusade on the Islamic world.
 The Islam were worried about the rapid invasion of the Mongol Empire.
 The major concern was on the suspension of the Baghdad.
 However, during the Ayn Jalut Battle, the Mamluks defeated the Mongols (Amitai-Preiss, 2014).
 Christianity spread faster in Spain despite the obstacles because they were treated better than expected.
 The origin of the Muslims to West Africa is ascribed to commerce and trade between the Mediterranean and West Africa.

 Assignment: Part 2